fenago/spark-dev3600/Lab5/Lab_5.md

 ## Lab 4.3.2 – Python

-**Note:** Solutions are also in the file LAB_4.py from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file LAB_5.py from which you can copy and paste in interactive shell.